 If one of the parties to an arbitration agreement initiates court proceedings in contravention of the arbitration clause, the other party can object to the same on the ground that there is an arbitration agreement between the parties.
-The court may then refer the parties to arbitration under Section 8 or Section 45 of the Arbitration Act.
-However, such objection should be made before filing the first statement in the arbitration.

-If arbitration is invoked where there is either no arbitration clause or where the dispute is not arbitrable, the other side can make a preliminary objection to the validity of the arbitration.
+The court may then refer the parties to arbitration under Section 8 or arbitration clause or where the dispute is not arbitrable, the other side can make a preliminary objection to the validity of the arbitration.
 There can be no arbitration in breach of a valid jurisdiction clause.